 It’s a tough reservation to book, but if you can get it, our next recommendation is to head to Magic Kingdom for dinner at Be Our Guest Restaurant.

-Walt Disney World’s original Park was dry before the expansion of Fantasyland a few years back, when Be Our Guest Restaurant exploded onto the scene.
-Because the spot offers traditional French fare, it only made sense to include wine and beer for the dinner hour.
-But even today, there are restrictions; the restaurant is the only spot in the Park where you can purchase alcohol, and it is only available for the dinner hour inside the restaurant.
-You won’t see anyone strolling with a beer past it’s a small world.
+Walt Disney World’s original Park was dry before the expansion of Fantasyland, when Be Our Guest Restaurant exploded onto the scene.
+Because the spot offers traditional French fare, it only made sense to include wine and beer.

 Our recommendation is to keep it traditional, and order a Chimay Blue.
 For an occasion as special as a meal in Beast’s Castle, we think it’s perfect choice.

-Take in Wishes, and then get some sleep, because there’s more beer for tomorrow!
+Take in Disney Enchantment fireworks, and then get some sleep, because there’s more beer for tomorrow!

-Day Three: Time for Downtown Disney and the Resorts
+Day Three: Time for Disney Springs and the Resorts

-Second only to Epcot in its potential for beverage enjoyment, Downtown Disney is a Beer Lover’s Haven.
+Second only to EPCOT in its potential for beverage enjoyment, Disney Springs is a Beer Lover’s Haven.
 We’re going to find some great choices as we make our way through this part of Disney.

 Raglan Road Irish Pub

-After breakfast at the resort of your choice and some time by the pool, head over to Downtown Disney for a hearty lunch at Raglan Road Irish Pub and Restaurant!
+After breakfast at the resort of your choice and some time by the pool, head over to Disney Springs for a hearty lunch at Raglan Road Irish Pub and Restaurant!

-This is a great time to visit the Pub, because it’s rarely crowded in the afternoons.
+This is a great time to visit the Pub because it can help you avoid some of the crowds.
 Choose from their extensive menu of pub favorites.
 The soups here are killer, and the Fish and Chips — both traditional and gluten-free versions — are tops!

 To experience the most variety, we’ll once again suggest a flight.
 We love the Cream of the Crop Flight, because it allows you to choose from all of the draft beers available — and that’s a pretty extensive list!

 You’ll want to do a bit of walking and window shopping next!
-Enjoy a leisurely spin through the shops of Downtown Disney before we head to our next destination.
+Enjoy a leisurely spin through the shops of Disney Springs before we head to our next destination.

 And don’t forget — there are tons of wonderful watering holes throughout Walt Disney World.
 Take time to explore lounges and pool bars at each of the resorts.
 You could make a vacation from these spots alone!